-Most people choose to enroll in Medigap during their 6-month Open Enrollment Period.
-This period automatically starts the month you're 65 and enrolled in Medicare Part B (Medical Insurance), and it can't be changed or repeated.
-During this period, you can enroll without answering any health questions.
-If you try to enroll later, you could be denied or charged higher premiums depending on your health status.
+Most people choose to enroll in Medigap during their Initial Enrollment Period (IEP).
+During your IEP, you can enroll without answering any health questions.
+But if you are healthy and can meet eligibility requirements, you can enroll any time.
 If you didn't enroll during your IEP and believe you might have trouble answering health questions, there are special enrollment periods (SEPs) that will provide you with guaranteed-issue coverage.
 For example, you will qualify for an SEP if you lose employer group coverage.